LITdevs-archive/VukkyBot/docs/index.md

 <details markdown="1">
 <summary>A VukkyBot that I can host and customize myself</summary>

+*Experimental feature.
+If you find a bug, please [report it!](https://github.com/Vukky123/VukkyBot/issues/new/choose)*

 What are you going to host it with?

 <details markdown="1">